 Vision may be one of the most underestimated, maybe misunderstood and certainly one of the most powerful influencers on your Performance.
 It is also one of the most under-trained areas of athlete development.
 Today, we talk about your vision and how training vision can impact your performance right now.
 We are joined by Krush Favorite, Ryan Harrison of Slow The Game Down, to discuss the myths and misconceptions surrounding sport vision and what you need to know to impact your performance right now.

-This Episode of Krush Performance is dedicated to Ryan’s father, Dr. Bill Harrison, a true sport pioneer who’s life long dedication to sport vision has made us all better.
+This episode of Krush Performance is dedicated to Ryan’s father, Dr. Bill Harrison, a true sport pioneer who’s life long dedication to sports vision has made us all better.

 CTECH by Catalyst: Ouriel Daskal0 4.05.19

 Good vision can be much more crucial for an athlete than particularly strong lungs or the ability to run very quickly, according to Daniel Laby, an optometrist focused on eye care for professional athletes.
 In recent years, every sports field has been meticulously analyzed to figure out which aspects of the game, the match, or the athletes can be improved, and if so, how.

 Technological advancements now allow researchers to utilize fragments of data in order to create better athletes.
 This also lets teams assess the strengths and weaknesses of each athlete and pinpoint the ones that have meaningful advantages.
 Sports vision, a relatively new field of vision care aimed at improving the abilities of athletes, is one such too .

 By MICHAEL RESCHKE, The Herald-Times May 23, 2019 Updated: May 23, 2019 10:28 a.m.